ashishshuklagit/MyRepo/README.md

 Transactions below $50 do not earn any points.

 ## Technologies Used
-Spring Boot
+Spring Boot,

-Spring Tool Suite
+Spring Tool Suite,

-Maven
+Maven,

-Java
+Java,

-H2
+H2.

 ## API Endpoints
 'POST /addData' - To save the data in DB for three month's trsnsaction by customer.